 Like any man-made prosthesis, such as a hip or shoulder replacement, dental implants may need replacement after many years.
 Some patients have dental implants that were placed decades ago.
 The longevity largely depends on the factors discussed above.

 What should you expect at our Waxhaw dental implant center?

 First, we want to assure you that your comfort is a priority at Providence Oral Surgery.
 At our Waxhaw office, we have many modalities to decrease your anxiety and provide you with a very comfortable experience.

-After the implant has integrated, you will see your general dentist who will fabricate the crown (the white, toothlike portion) that sits on the implant.
+After the dental implant has integrated, you will see your general dentist who will fabricate the crown (the white, toothlike portion) that sits on the dental implant.